 “Beyond her obvious virtuosity, talent, and technical skills, there is that intangible grail sought by all musicians – that ‘certain something – and Lettner has it, and she has it in spades”.

-J. F. O’Niel – Vienna 2017 – freelance journalist and reviewer for English language press in Europe
+- F. O’Niel – Vienna 2017 – freelance journalist & reviewer English language press in Europe